Hunterszone/MyJavaGames/EvilGalaxy/README.md

 - marytts-runtime-5.2-jar-with-dependencies
 - marytts-client-5.2-jar-with-dependencies

-Menu buttons are built using https://www.photopea.com/
+Menu buttons are created by using https://www.photopea.com/

 ## HOW TO LAUNCH, USING LAUNCHER: